 - Fecal incontinence: unintentional leakage of stool (feces)

-At Advanced Women’s Healthcare, patients are evaluated and treated by a physical therapy specialist who has special training in pelvic floor dysfunction.
+At Advanced Women’s Healthcare, patients are evaluated and treated by a physical therapist that has specialized training in pelvic floor dysfunction.

 Treatments may include:

-- education about your muscles, ligament and habits
+- education about your muscles, ligaments, body mechanics and habits

 - simple dietary modifications to stop bladder/bowel irritation